vicsufer/PiNetting/README.md

 ## WakeOnLan & Shutdown
 The devices that will be allowed to perform wakeonlan and remote shutdown must be prepared for it, the method differs depending on the OS.
 Also notice that WakeOnLan must be supported by the motherboard of the device and can only be performed if it is connected via ethernet.
+For shutdown username/password of an account with remote shutdown permissions must be provided.